bsilverthorn/maccarone/README.md

 #<<argparse stuff>>
 ```

-Maccarone lets you run that like any other Python code:
+Maccarone lets you run that program like any other Python script:

 ```console
 $ python -m examples.add 2 2